-- To critically investigate and analyse the historical and political processes and actors in the Middle East and their impacts on the contemporary economic, social, cultural and political landscape in the region. - To assess the effect of the local, regional and global power relations and rivalries in the Middle Eastern states and societies.
-To look critically into the role of these relationships in the 'making' and in the 'representation' of Middle East. - To understand several significant historical issues, actors, ruptures, critical turning points and transformatory processes in the region. - Linking these historical processes to the study of Middle East today and trying to make sense of contemporary events, conflicts, actors and issues in the Middle East. - To explore the role of bottom-up and top-down processes, discourses, subjectivities and identities; to bring subaltern, hidden, silenced, invisible and irrelevant to the surface.
+- Students will remember, learn and understand several significant historical periods, issues, actors, ruptures, critical turning points and transformatory processes in the region. - They will critically investigate and analyse how the Middle East was 'made', and discuss and compare its different representations. - They will explore and interpret the impact of the historical processes, discourses and transformations on the contemporary economic, social, cultural and political landscape of the region by applying several academic models and theories. - They will question and argue the effect of the local, regional and global power (relations) and rivalries in the Middle Eastern states and societies in the 'making, in the 'representation', and in the current state of the Middle East. - They will execute what they learned by inking these historical and contemporary processes to the study of the Middle East today and applying them to the current events, conflicts, insecurities, actors and issues in the Middle East (also by exploring the role of bottom-up and top-down processes, discourses, subjectivities and identities; to bring sub-altern, hidden, silenced, invisible and irrelevant to the surface). - Finally, students will investigate, design and formulate their own research topic and come up with ideas that they developed by using the course material and discussions.